 Nikko has Leroy, he’s groggy and glazed.
 I snag JC by the throat with owl claws and drag him out the door.
 He struggles, but his ringing ears and lack of air make it useless.
 Janah has the van backed up three feet from the door, she helps Nikko pitch them in while I round up currency.
 Two fat duffel bags worth.
 I stow the bags along with our guests.
 Nikko and I hop in, Janah drives us out to Highway 65.
 We relax into the hundred sixty mile drive north to Bull Shoals Lake.
 Numerous cabins dot the area, Transportation got us a secluded one.

-It’s a shade over three hours, don’t want to speed.
+It’s a shade over three hours, don’t need to speed, risks meeting up with a state trooper.
 Our cabin is stocked with food and water for a couple of days.
 Nikko and I get JC and Leroy situated in one bedroom.

 We set them up in the kitchen chairs, tied with picture wire.
 If you get into the kidnapping business, be wary of zip ties as restraints, there are ways to break out of them.

 We strip them to their skivvies.
 There’s only so much of JC and Leroy a sane person wants to see.
 Janah starts in, has them boosted on meth with an LSD kicker.
 We can’t afford noise, they’re gagged, strapped into headphones connected to IPods.
 The acoustics are either animal sounds, screeching, metal against metal.
 It isn’t designed to make sense, it’s designed to disassociate the mind from reality.

 Janah, Let’s eat and rest.
 I want them cranked up for a good long time.

 We do shifts for the next twelve hours, then Janah brings Leroy down to see how things are on his end of the galaxy.
 He has no bearings, no landing zone.
 Elvis left the building, Leroy left the solar system.